giuliojiang/jpress/doc/Doc.md

 # Client global variables

-The client global variable `BASEURL` stores the base url (starting with a /) to be used to create relative URLs.
+`jpress.main.BASEURL` The client global variable `BASEURL` stores the base url (starting with a /) to be used to create relative URLs.
 The BASEURL is dynamically initialized by the server and injected in the HTML file as a script tag.

+`jpress.main.GSIGNIN_CLIENTID` Is used in the google-sign-in library API.

+# jpressContext

+`jpressContext.googleClientId`

 # Messages API